oliu-io/oliu-io.github.io/_news/announcements_14.md

 related_posts: false
 ---

-Starting as a summer intern at the Generative Model Foundations Team at Meta FAIR, working with [Brandon Amos](https://bamos.github.io/).
+Starting as a summer intern at the Generative Model Foundations Team at Meta FAIR, working with [Brandon Amos](https://bamos.github.io/) on reasoning and optimization.